TClaypool00/FacebookAPI-CSharp/README.md

 ### Additional files
 1. You will need to create a file called "SecretConfig.cs" (case-sensitive) in the DatingSite root directory.
 2. Copy the following code and place it in the newly created file.
+Remove the {}. :)

 #### SecretConfig.cs
 ```c#